-This isn’t only a social media marketing myth but doing this could potentially hurt your business.
-Let us explain; time management and consistency is among some of the top business struggles network marketers and small business owners face.
-So, when you spread your limited time across platforms that you may know ‘little’ about (other than to scroll, like, double tap, etc) your business will not move forward.
+This isn’t only a social media marketing myth, but doing this could potentially hurt your business.
+Time management and consistency are among some of the top business struggles network marketers and small business owners face.
+So, your business will not move forward when you spread your limited time across platforms that you may know ‘little’ about (other than to scroll, like, double-tap, etc.).

-Not to mention, the likelihood of ever being able to maintain multiple platforms, effectively, is unlikely.
+The likelihood of ever being able to maintain multiple platforms effectively is unlikely.

 Myth #3 – Go Hashtag Crazy, Guaranteed ‘Likes’

-If you are wanting to use hashtags, invest the few minutes in using ones that are relevant to you, and your business.
+If you want to use hashtags, invest a few minutes in using relevant ones for you and your business.
 Anything else is wasted.

-Myth #4 – Social Media Marketing Analytics and Metrics aren’t Important until you are Big Business
+Myth #4 – Analytics and Metrics aren’t Important

-You should always be tracking what is working and what isn’t in your content.
-For example, if you post a business post on Facebook about your company, etc (billboard like), and it receives 1 like and a comment from your sponsor — those metrics tell us it wasn’t an effective post.
+It would be best to continuously track what is working and what isn’t in your content.
+For example, if you post a business post on Facebook about your company, etc. (billboard-like), and it receives one like and a comment from your sponsor — those metrics tell us it wasn’t a compelling post.

-Whereas, if you create a solid curiosity post, using the right length, images and call to action — and it generates 25 likes, 40 comments and a few shares …
+Whereas, if you create a solid curiosity post, using the right length, images, and call to action generates 25 likes, 40 comments, and a few shares.

 Those metrics tell us you’re onto something.

-Awareness.
 Follow or take advice from those who have been (or are) where you want to be.
-And, this couldn’t be more true in the industry of network marketing.
+And this couldn’t be more true in the industry of network marketing.
 There is a whole lot of noise followed by minimal action.
-Or, traditional marketers still unsure that social media marketing is even a ‘thing’. (we happen to think it is very much a ‘thing’!)
+Or, traditional marketers are still unsure that social media marketing is even a ‘thing.’
+(I happen to think it is very much a ‘thing’!)